 Manufacturing Overhead Calculation Example

+Let’s now look at an example of manufacturing overhead.
 Consider Tillery Manufacturing, a business that makes shoes.
 In a good month, Tillery produces 100 shoes with indirect costs for each shoe at $10 apiece.
-The manufacturing overhead cost for this would be 100 multiplied by 10, which equals 1,000 or $1,000.
+The manufacturing overhead cost would be 100 multiplied by 10, which equals 1,000 or $1,000.

 Now, what is the percentage of that?
-You need to first figure out what your monthly sales are.
+First figure out your monthly sales.
 Let’s say you sell 50 shoes each month.
 Therefore, the percentage is 1,000 divided by your monthly sales of 50 multiplied by 100 equals 5000.
 That gives you a percentage of two percent, which is very good.
 Your fantasy manufacturing business is very efficient!

 ProjectManager is cloud-based software that keeps everyone connected in your business.
 Salespeople on the road are getting the same real-time data that managers and workers are the floors are using to run production.
 ProjectManager has the tools you need to keep monitor and control all your costs, including your manufacturing overhead.